 At 80 Bob became an internet sensation when an amateur video of him playing guitar received nearly 15 million views on social media.
 “God willing, I’ll be pickin’ and grinnin’ until they pat me in the face with a spade,” says Bob.

 This online recognition opened doors for him to perform at the Global Leadership Summit in Chicago, and the inaugural Celebrate Aging Film Festival in Franklin Tennessee.
 In 2017 as the featured guest artist for DadFest in Willow Creek Community Church's 7,000 seat auditorium, Bob received standing ovations for all three performances.

 - 1975 and 1976 “Entertainer of the Year” -Eastern States Country Music Inc. (ESCMI)

 - 1976presented a Bicentennial Model Guitar to the Bicentennial Commission at the White House, Washington DC

-In October 2007 Bob was inducted into The Southern Legends Entertainment & Performing Arts Hall Of Fame.
+- 2007 inducted into The Southern Legends Entertainment & Performing Arts Hall Of Fame.

-Recently Bob and his daughter Mitzi released a CD titled “Generations.”
-It contains old pop standards, swing, blues, ballads, and originals.
+- Released a CD with his daughter Mitzi titled “Generations.”
+It contains old pop standards, swing, blues, ballads, and originals